How Much Does It Cost to Patent An App: Everything You Need to Know

 What Is Patenting a Mobile App?

 A patent gives you the right to keep others from building or selling your work.
 A patent can be supplied for a software process but not the code itself.
 Because the patenting process can be long and expensive, you’ll need to manage your costs, especially when dealing with mobile apps (apps for iPhone, Android, the web, etc.).
 One of the best methods for safeguarding your app idea is a provisional patent application.
 The provisional patent application is an introductory application that secures a filing date for your application and means that you can begin exploring the market without others beating you to the patent office.
-You might think of the provisional patent application as a placeholder that secures your place in line in the patent office.
+You might think of the provisional patent application as a placeholder that secures your place in line at the patent office.

 How Much Does a Patent Cost?